 People with diabetes are normally assessed annually by an eye specialist to check that they do not have any diabetic retinopathy.
 Diabetic retinopathy is caused by a weakening of the blood vessels of the retina which can lead to a whole range of complications such as leaking blood vessels and retinal haemorrhages.

-What are the problem with performing laser eye surgery on diabetics?
+What is the problem with performing laser eye surgery on diabetics?

 - Slower healing: Diabetics generally have slower and less efficient healing of the cornea following laser eye surgery.
 Some surgeons will insist that you have Intralase as opposed to standard Lasik as the healing time is generally quicker with this procedure.